Effective regions and kernels in continuous sparse regularisation, with application to sketched mixtures

 \subsection{Previous studies on kernels for BLASSO}

-Fortunately, the existence of dual certificates has alreadt been proved for some kernels.
-Some of these have also been shown to verify the \textbf{LPC} assumption.
+Fortunately, the existence of dual certificates has already been proved for some kernels.
+Some of these have also been shown to verify the $\LPC$ assumption.
 Pioneering work \parencite{candes2014towards} has proved that the non-degenerate dual certificate exist for the Jackson kernel:

-Importantly, these kernels (except the low-pass spherical harmonic) will serve as "pivot kernels" in our theoretical analysis—a central concept to our contribution.
-A pivot kernel is one that satisfies the local positive curvature assumption (\textbf{LPC}) and enables the construction of non-degenerate dual certificates for a larger class of BLASSO problem with {\em other} model kernels.
-As a key innovation, we establish that the error bounds \eqref{eqs:error_bounds} for the estimator~$\estimator$ \emph{remain valid even when the model kernel and pivot kernel differ}, provided certain embedding conditions are satisfied, the latter being formalized in Assumption~\ref{hyp:pivot_kernel} and the so-called {\em kernel switch}.
+This kernel is particularly interesting as pivot, since it is bandlimited so that the kernel switch analysis is valid with any translation invariant kernel with large enough spectral support.
+However, the analysis of~\textcite[Section 4.1]{decastro2019sparse} does not allow to directly prove the~$\LPC$ for this kernel.
+One of the important contributions of our paper is~\Cref{thm:sinc4_lca} which proves that this kernel indeed satisfies the $\LPC$, yielding BLASSO guarantees for a wide range of translation-invariant kernels .